kmesfun/Currency-Price-EU-USD-Prediction/README.md

- The main component in any **Market prediction** problem is the **price**.
-But this time we also need another 3 features.
-It's suggested to use some textual features but following Siraj's advice "Be creative, good luck!", we are going to use **three popular technical indicators** that (hopefully) will help the model predict the price (as they help human traders to do the same task).
+3 features are used to determine the price.
+It uses some textual feature: **three popular technical indicators** that can help the model predict the price as they help human traders to do the same task.

 ## Technical Indicators

-There are A LOT of different technical indicators for market analysis.
-The universe of "technical analysis" for trading is vast.
-Most of it is out of our scope, so we're just going to present three simple technical indicators, each specialized in a different task.

 ### Trend indicator
 <a href="http://www.investopedia.com/university/technical/techanalysis3.asp">What is Trend?</a>
 #### MACD
-The Moving Average Convergence/Divergence oscillator (MACD) is one of the simplest and most effective momentum indicators available.
-The MACD turns two trend-following indicators, moving averages, into a momentum oscillator by subtracting the longer moving average from the shorter moving average.
+What is the 'Moving Average Convergence Divergence - MACD':
+Moving average convergence divergence (MACD) is a trend-following momentum indicator that shows the relationship between two moving averages of prices.
 <img src="http://i68.tinypic.com/289ie1l.png">

 ### Momentum indicator
 <a href="http://http://www.investopedia.com/terms/m/marketmomentum.asp">What is Momentum?</a>
 #### Stochastics Oscillator
-The Stochastic Oscillator is a momentum indicator that shows the location of the close relative to the high-low range over a set number of periods.
+In technical analysis of securities trading, the stochastic oscillator is a momentum indicator that uses support and resistance levels.

 ### Volume indicator
 <a href="http://www.investopedia.com/terms/v/volume.asp">What is Volume?</a>